kny5/fabacademy_antonio_anaya/docs/assignments/week08.md

 - 17.8 mm
 - 17.5 mm

-So I've used 17.5 mm as a medium thickness measurement.
+So I've used 17.5 mm as the thickness measurement.

 <img src="../../images/week08/preparation_03.jpg" alt="Render_01" width=100%/>